appleseedhq/appleseed-maya/docs/source/shaders/utilities/as_texture_info.rst

     A vector containing the minimum X and Y values of the pixel data window of the input texture, in the case of a 2D texture file.
 And the minimum X, Y and Z values of the pixel data window in the case of a 3D texture file.

 *Data Window Maximum*
     A vector containing the maximum X and Y values of the pixel data window of the input texture, in the case of a 2D texture file.
-And the minimum X, Y and Z values of the pixel data window in the case of a 3D texture file.
+And the maximum X, Y and Z values of the pixel data window in the case of a 3D texture file.

 *Display Window Minimum*
     A vector containing the minimum X and Y values of the full window of the image, in the case of a 2D texture file, and the minimum X, Y and Z values in the case of a 3D texture file.